Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 Result

-•	The find us page has the google maps API incorporated for the user to see the locations of the 4 pharmacies in the UK.
+•	The find us page has the google maps API incorporated for the user to see the locations of the 10 pharmacies in the UK.
 Each marker uses a custom image to show the pharmacy.
-Once this marker is clicked, the full address is shown in a pop-up window.
+Once this marker is clicked, the full address is shown below with a form if the user would like to request a service.

-•	Underneath this map is a list of all the branches, their full address, and their phone numbers.

 Aim

-•	As a Returning Visitor, I want to find information about which rooms are available, and the cost of these.
+•	As a Returning Visitor, I want to know how to download the application to order my medication.

 Result

-•	There is a quick overview of the rooms on the homepage, in the form of a carousel.
-It contains the room name, difficulty level and an image of what the room is like.

-•	The room page contains all information needed regarding the rooms available.
-There is a teaser video for each room embedded to play in the webpage.
-To the right of this is a background story of the room, giving the customer a taster of what the room is about.
-This also contains a recommended team size, price per person and difficulty level.
+•	Download links for Android and iOS are available on every page in the footer.

+•	Download links are also available on the home page below the main image.

 Aim

-•	As a Returning Visitor, I want to be able to book the room I want in a simple way.
+•	As a Returning Visitor, I want to be able to know exactly what the steps are of how to use an online pharmacy.

 Result

-•	Each webpage has multiple links to the book now page to keep reminding the customer to book.

-•	The booking page has a simple form to fill out, and the same submit button as other book now links, for consistency.

-•	By setting limits and required attributes, it has been made easy to not make a mistake on the form.
+•	The simple 4 steps of how to use an online pharmacy are shown in the carousel on the home page.

+•	Shown in a simple way, giving the user the chance to interact with the site.

+•	Each step is summarised in a caption for the image, and if the patient wants more info, all they have to do is hover over the image to get a more detailed description.

 Aim

-•	As a Returning Visitor, I want to be able to be able to see a taster of each room available, as a video or pictures.
+•	As a Returning Visitor, I want to be able to have any questions I have answered before I commit to anything.

 Result

-•	This is explained above as each room has a picture on the homepage in the carousel, and a trailer video on the room page.
+•	This is available in many ways.
+The contact numbers for all the branches are available on the find us page.
+The user can click the branch they are closest to and click the number to ring.

+•	The telephone number for the online pharmacy is available on every page in the footer.

+•	A contact us form is also available on the contact us page, so the user can ask any questions.

+•	The user can also request any service that is not listed on the find us page using the "other" option.

 Aim

-•	As a Frequent User, I want to check to see if there are any newly added rooms or challenges.
+•	As a Frequent User, I want to check to see if there are any new services available at each store.

 Result

-•	Each new room added will be placed to the top of the room page, with a font awesome icon to show it is new.
+•	Any new services will be added to the home page just under the header to show frequent users immediately when they open the website.

-•	The home page will also have a link to this new room, again with a font awesome icon.
+•	New services will also be added to the available options when the form on the find us page is filled out.

+Aim

+•	As a Frequent User, I want to be able to book other services at the same branch.

+Result

+•	The form on the find us page is available to be filled out for frequent users.

 Further Testing